Biden lines up clean energy growth plan at troubled Americas summit | Politics

 Biden lines up clean energy growth plan at troubled Americas summit

 Other leaders said they would do the same, and did so, thinning the line-up of visiting heads of state and government in attendance to 21.
-Mexico's foreign minister Marcelo Ebrard revisited the subject on Wednesday, saying it was a "serious error" to freeze out countries, and that the decision had set back the summit to 2012, the last time Cuba was not invited.
+Mexican Foreign Minister Marcelo Ebrard revisited the subject on Wednesday, saying it was a "serious error" to freeze out countries, and that the decision had set back the summit to 2012, the last time Cuba was not invited.

 Biden appeared to give a nod to the guest-list controversy near the start of his speech ahead of two days of talks.
 "Our region is large and diverse.
 We don't always agree on everything," he said.
 "But because we're democracies, we work through our disagreements with mutual respect and dialogue."